 The endometrium is the mucous membrane that serves as a lining for the inside of the uterus.
 A woman of child-bearing age generally has two layers of endometrium.
-The functional layer which grows throughout a woman's menstrual cycle and is shed during menstruation and, beneath that, the basal layer is never shed.
+The functional layer that grows throughout a woman's menstrual cycle and is shed during menstruation and, beneath that, the basal layer is never shed.

-There are certain circumstances including menopause or long term use of certain contraception that can cause endometrial atrophy.
+There are certain circumstances, including menopause or long-term use of certain contraception that can cause endometrial atrophy.